 Remember that our community works best when everyone is reasonably flexible.
 One of the things we love best about our clinic is how many different kinds of people enjoy coming here for acupuncture – but some of them do snore, it’s true.

 Many of our patients appreciate being able to make same-day appointments.
 We get it- you don’t always know ahead of time when you will want acupuncture, and if you suddenly get a free hour, you might want to fill it with a treatment!
 But we also really hate to turn anybody away.
-So while we will try to accommodate walk-ins whenever possible, we ask that you please make an appointment, even if it’s only calling ahead to make sure there’s room in the schedule before you leave your house.
+So, in order for us to accommodate same-day requests, we ask that you please make an appointment, by scheduling yourself online or calling ahead to make sure there’s room in the schedule before you leave your house.
 If you show up without calling, you are taking the chance that we might be 100% booked for the next few hours or even the whole day (or closed as schedule changes do occur) – it doesn’t happen often, but it does happen.
 If you walk in without an appointment, we need to treat the people who have appointments before we treat you, so you might have to wait a lot longer than we’d like.

 Because we treat lots of people.
 What’s most important to a community acupuncturist is simply to give many people the chance to receive treatments.
 Likewise, the business needs to see many people to make ends meet.